-Refinement The $\sqrt{3}$ -refinement strategy performs a 1-to-3 split for a triangle by inserting a vertex at its center (see figure 2).
-Each edge in the original mesh shared by two refined triangles is then flipped to connect the newly inserted vertices, yielding vertices with re-balanced valences.
+The $\sqrt{3}$ -refinement strategy performs a 1-to-3 split for a triangle by inserting a vertex at its center (see Figures 4(a)-(c)).
+Each edge in the original mesh shared by two refined triangles is then flipped to connect the newly inserted vertices, yielding vertices with re-balanced valences (see Figure 4(d)).
 If the described $\sqrt{3}$ -subdivision scheme is applied two times, we get a tri-adic split where each triangle of the original mesh is subdivided in nine new triangles.

 An edge on the boundary has just one adjacent triangle.
 Therefore, the edge flip operation is not possible for edges representing the mesh boundary.
 A different refinement strategy is required in this case.
 The goal is to get a triadic split after two subdivision steps not only in the interior of the mesh but also on the boundary.
 To reach this goal we use two different successive subdivision steps at the boundary.
-In the first step we perform the same subdivision as for an interior triangle but without the edge flip at the boundary edges (see figure 3(a)).
-In the second step the boundary edge is split into three equal sections by inserting two vertices and connecting them to the third vertex of the triangle.
-In figure 3(b) which shows this step the inserted vertices on the boundary are marked with red color.
+In the first step we perform the same subdivision as for an interior triangle but without the edge flip at the boundary edges (see Figure 5(a)).
+In the second step the boundary edge J. Bender & C. Deul / Adaptive cloth simulation using corotational finite elements is split into three equal sections by inserting two vertices and connecting them to the third vertex of the triangle (see Figures 5(b)-(c)).
+In the last step an edge flip is performed (see Figures 5(d)).

-Figure 2: $\sqrt{3}$ -subdivision of a triangle mesh which is shown in (a). (b) New vertices are inserted at the centers of the triangles. (c) By connecting the new vertices with the original mesh, we get new triangles. (d) Finally, an edge flip is performed for each edge where both adjacent triangles are refined.
+Figure 4: $\sqrt{3}$ -subdivision of a triangle mesh which is shown in (a).
+The numbers inside the triangles represent the generation indices of the triangles. (b) New vertices are inserted at the centers of the triangles. (c) By connecting the new vertices with the original mesh, we get new triangles. (d) Finally, an edge flip is performed for each edge where both adjacent triangles are refined.